Ixia: planting, cultivation and care

 Frequently asked questions

 It's possible if you live in southern France.
-But in the rest of the country, it's safer to overwinter them by bringing them indoors to protect them from frost.
-However, if you have a large number of young plants, you can overwinter most of them and test the others by leaving them in open ground and protecting them with a thick layer of mulch.
+But elsewhere in the country, it's safer to overwinter them by bringing them indoors to protect them from frost.
+However, if you have a large number of young plants, you can overwinter most of them and test the rest by leaving them in the ground and protecting them with a thick layer of mulch.

-In regions with a mild climate, it is preferable to plant them in autumn; however, in the rest of France, it is better to wait until spring... they might not survive spending the winter in open ground.
+In regions with a mild climate, plant them in autumn; however, in the rest of France, it's better to wait until spring... they might not survive the winter in open ground.

 Comments